SEO is key in any Digital Marketing strategy.

 Let’s compare two pieces that have the objective to reach the first results for “Digital Marketing”:

-The content on the right has a better chance for a high ranking, as it covers indispensable topics directly related to producing a Digital Marketing guide.
+The content on the right has a better chance of a high ranking, as it covers indispensable topics directly related to producing a Digital Marketing guide.

 Here’s another example focused on “SEO”: